brc859844/rabbitmq-auth-backend-keystone/README.md

 The broker must then be restarted to pick up the new configuration.
 If things do not seem to be working correctly, check the RabbitMQ logs for messages containing "rabbit_auth_backend_keystone failed" or similar such text.

 #Versions
 The latest tagged version of the code works with (has been tested with) RabbitMQ 3.1.0 and Erlang 16B.
-The plugin should work with later versions of RabbitMQ and other reasonably recent version of Erlang.
-Testing was done using HP Cloud (http://www.hpcloud.com).
+The plugin should work with later versions of RabbitMQ and other reasonably recent versions of Erlang.
+Testing was done using HP Cloud (http://www.hpcloud.com); some tweaks might be required for other OpenStack deployments.